Showing posts with label Celebration. Show all posts

 Reading Week 2016

-Every year Darla school observes Reading Week, and this year too, the reading week commenced from 12th to 17th September.
-The school organized a-week long series of activities to enhance reading and to understand the importance of reading and the infinite benefits it facilitates in their growth in academics as a student and as a better human in their individual and social life.
-The theme of this year’s reading was “Dream Big, Read More.”
-During the week some special reading activities like readers’ theatre, selected reading, random reading, mass reading, etc were initiated so as to facilitate opportunity for more students to take part in the reading activities and thereby develop and inculcate the interest in reading within them.
-Some activities carried out as a part of reading activities are described below:
+Every year, Darla School observes Reading Week, and this year too, the Reading Week commenced from 12th to 17th September.
+The school organized a week-long series of activities to enhance reading and to help students understand its importance and the infinite benefits it facilitates in their academic growth as students and as better human beings in their individual and social lives.
+The theme of this year's Reading Week was "Dream Big, Read More."

 Readers' Theatre

-Readers’ theatre was conducted as a competition item between the sections of grade PP-III.
-It was interesting to see the tiny tots of our school presenting themselves as little narrators and various fanciful characters in their creative costumes and attire as kings, queens, butterflies, birds, etc. Their babbling speeches and sing-song narrations did create an effective ambiance and were appreciated by everyone.
-The presentations were evaluated based on creativity and coordination and prizes were awarded accordingly.
+Readers' Theatre was conducted as a competition between the sections of grades PP–III.
+It was interesting to see the tiny tots of our school presenting themselves as little narrators and various fanciful characters in creative costumes and attire—as kings, queens, butterflies, birds, etc. Their babbling speeches and sing-song narrations created an effective ambiance and were appreciated by everyone.
+The presentations were evaluated based on creativity and coordination, and prizes were awarded accordingly.

 Random Reading

-This reading activity was conducted for students of classes VII – X to check their ability to read Dzongkha and English fluently and their preparedness and confidence to speak before an audience.
-They were instructed beforehand to be ready with two passages, in English and Dzongkha, and read it out as the coordinator of the day randomly called out their roll numbers in the assembly.
-The activity went well as we planned and had the desired result.
+This activity was conducted for students of classes VII–X to test their ability to read Dzongkha and English fluently, as well as their preparedness and confidence to speak before an audience.
+They were instructed beforehand to be ready with two passages (one in English and one in Dzongkha) and to read them out as the coordinator of the day randomly called their roll numbers in the assembly.
+The activity went as planned and achieved the desired results.

 Selected Reading

-This activity was for the students from classes IV-VI.
-Some of the students who were identified by the teachers were concerned readout either pieces of news or interesting information they wanted to share with their fellow students in the assembly.
-This activity was also successful though many of the students who came forward couldn’t be permitted to present their reading due to time constraints in the assembly.
+This activity was for students of classes IV–VI.
+Some students identified by their teachers read out either pieces of news or interesting information they wanted to share with their fellow students in the assembly.
+This activity was also successful, though many students who came forward could not be permitted to present due to time constraints in the assembly.

 Quiz

-A mini-quiz of two questions related to books and reading was also initiated to evaluate the students’ awareness of popular books, writers, and some common literary terms.
-And prizes were awarded instantly to the winners.
+A mini-quiz of two questions related to books and reading was also conducted to evaluate students' awareness of popular books, writers, and some common literary terms.
+Prizes were awarded instantly to the winners.

 Book Talk

-As on every Friday, two students presented reviews of an English and a Dzongkha book.
-The reviews are helping the students to get acquainted with the interesting books in the library and rouse their curiosity to read them.
+As every Friday, two students presented reviews of an English and a Dzongkha book.
+These reviews help students become acquainted with interesting books in the library and arouse their curiosity to read them.

 Mass Reading

-To facilitate more time for general reading, an hour was created, on Thursday, by deducting five minutes from each period.
-So, after the instructional hours all the students and teachers came out to the open, settled in conducive places and read books of their choice for an hour.
+To provide more time for general reading, an hour was created on Thursday by deducting five minutes from each period.
+After the instructional hours, all students and teachers came out to the open, settled in conducive places, and read books of their choice for an hour.

-We are very happy to note here that all the activities we had envisaged went well, leading this year’s Reading Week into a grand success.
+We are very happy to note that all the activities we envisaged went well, making this year's Reading Week a grand success.
 It is hoped that our plans for such activities in the future will also meet with the same grandeur and success.
-Some stills of the reading week:
+Below are some stills from the Reading Week.

 Friday, April 8, 2016